KristoferMar/Database-Guide/README.md

 <b><i>Select * from INFORMATION_SCHEMA.TABLES; </i></b>

 SQL Dump
-- By default, sqldump writes information as SQL statements to the standard output.
-You can save the output in a file:
+- By default, sqldump produces a set of SQL statements that can be executed to reproduce the original database object definitions and table data.
+You can save the output in a file in the following way:
 <b><i>mysqldump --user=wikiadmin --password=wikipw --host=db.mywiki.com wikidb > wikidb.sql</i></b>

 # Flyway